Drug Scheduling: Understanding the Basics

 The Poisons Standard

-The Poisons Standard outlines the reasoning behind the classification of medicines and poisons into Schedules and how it relates to relevant legislation of the states and territories (TGA 2023).
+The Poisons Standard outlines the reasoning behind classifying medicines and poisons into Schedules and how this relates to relevant legislation of the states and territories (TGA 2024).

-The Poisons Standard also includes model provisions in terms of containers and labels, a list of products to be exempt from these provisions, and recommendations in terms of other controls on drugs and poisons (TGA 2023).
+The Poisons Standard also includes model provisions for containers and labels, a list of products to be exempt from these provisions, and recommendations for other controls on drugs and poisons (TGA 2024).

 Elderly man preparing to take medication | Image